3×40=120

 There too the first segment ended in an attempt at giving klal yisroel the luchos, ultimately aborted, due to their unworthiness.

-This time, too, it met with success.
+This time, too, it finally met with success.

 Chazal located other instances of this pattern of 3*40, see the following sifri (devarim 34:7)